 More than two-thirds of sub-Saharan Africans—about 600 million people—live without electricity.
 Inadequate, unreliable, and unequal access to electricity constrains the continent’s ability to connect globally, drives up the cost of business, hinders investment and negatively impacts quality of life.
 To meet the African continent’s electrification goals, it has been estimated that approximately $40 billion per year in power sector investments will be needed.

+To address the concerns of low access to electricity and high barriers to investment, the U.S. Government launched Power Africa in 2013.
 This effort, which combines the expertise of 12 federal agencies, brings together African governments, the private sector and other partners to increase investment that improves energy security, generates economic growth, and fights poverty.

 Working with Partner Countries

-BeninIn 2015, MCC and the Government of Benin signed the $375 million Benin Power Compact to improve access to electricity for its citizens, a binding constraint to economic growth in a country where only one-third of the population has access to grid electricity.
+BeninIn 2015, MCC and the Government of Benin signed the $375 million Benin Power Compact to improve access to electricity for its citizens.
+Lack of access to electricity constrained economic growth in the country, where only one-third of the population has access to the grid.
 The Government of Benin is contributing an additional $28 million in support of the compact.

 “The MCC compact is the most important envelope of investment ever in the history of Benin that has created deep commitments for this and the next administration.”

-Lionel Zinsou, Prime Minister of Benin
+Lionel Zinsou, Prime Minister of Benin (2015–2016)

 LiberiaIn 2015, MCC and the Government of Liberia signed a $257 million compact that aims to strengthen the power sector through policy reforms and infrastructure investments.

-Ellen Johnson Sirleaf, President of Liberia
+Ellen Johnson Sirleaf, President of Liberia (2006-2018)

-Signed in 2011, MCC’s $350 million compact with Malawi is designed to increase incomes and reduce poverty by revitalizing the country’s power sector and improving the availability, reliability and quality of the power supply.
-MCC is investing in increasing the capacity and stability of the national electricity grid and bolstering the efficiency and sustainability of hydropower generation.
+MalawiMCC’s $350 million compact with Malawi, signed in 2011 and closed successfully in 2018, was designed to increase incomes and reduce poverty by revitalizing the country’s power sector and improving the availability, reliability and quality of the power supply.
+MCC invested in increasing the capacity and stability of the national electricity grid and bolstering the efficiency and sustainability of hydropower generation.

-Before MCC’s compact with Tanzania in 2008, power demands in Zanzibar far surpassed the electric utility’s capacity, subjecting the island to daily rolling blackouts.
+TanzaniaBefore MCC’s compact with Tanzania in 2008, which closed successfully in 2018, power demands in Zanzibar far surpassed the electric utility’s capacity, subjecting the island to daily rolling blackouts.
 MCC’s Energy Sector Project in Tanzania financed the installation of a 100-megawatt submarine transmission cable that connects the island to the mainland’s electric grid.

 MCC also installed a new control station and switchyard on Zanzibar, as well as 37 kilometers of transmission lines on the island—all to provide an improved source of electricity that will benefit the Zanzibari people and attract outside investment.
 The 100-megawatt submarine cable is helping to eliminate rolling blackouts and power surges that were regular occurrences in Zanzibar.
 The cable includes a fiber-optic component that has also improved the island’s Internet access.

 Following MCC’s investments, the island’s utility can now handle up to 250,000 customers—almost double its previous capacity.